Section 3 Site Investigation Design and Implementation: Overview

 Stockpiles

 It is important that all soil in the volume of material targeted for testing as a single DU be accessible for the collection of sample increments.
 Several options are available, depending on site conditions and the ability to easily access the soil.
-In the first option, the pile is flattened to a thickness of one meter or less (refer to Figure 3-7).
+In the first option, the pile is flattened to a thickness of three feet or less (refer to Figure 3-7).
 Sample increments are then collected from cores extracted from the full thickness of the DU and subsampled to prepare a sample, similar to the manner used to collect a sample from shallow, subsurface soil.
 If coring is not possible, excavate small trenches or potholes as needed and collect increments from the top, middle and bottom of each, targeted DU volume in a systematic random manner.
 A single increment can again only be collected from each location in order to meet the requirement for increments to be evenly spaced apart both laterally and vertically in a grid-like fashion.

 The second method is to collect increments during the formation of the stockpile, as the soil is being moved (Figure 3-16).
 Collect evenly spaced increments from the excavator loader bucket as if each bucket represented a small pile of soil on the ground and considering the total volume of soil to be tested for each DU.
 If a conveyor belt is being used, then collect increments at an even spacing along the belt as the soil moves past, ideally using an automatic belt sweep.
 Note that this method requires working around moving equipment and can pose a risk to both the sampler and the equipment operator.
 Extreme caution must be used when collecting samples.